 In most cases, cervical cancer is caused by the human papillomavirus (HPV) which is usually spread through sexual intercourse.
 This virus changes the structure of DNA in cells within the cervix (this is known as a mutation).
-The cells begin to reproduce uncontrollably, producing a lump of tissue known as a tumour.
+The cells begin to grow uncontrollably, producing a lump of tissue known as a tumour.

 HPV is actually a group of viruses, rather than just one virus.
-There are over 100 different types, but types 16 and 18 carry the highest risk of cervical cancer: they are associated with 70% of all of cervical cancer cases.
-Cervical cancer vaccinations are designed to provide immunity to HPV types 16 and 18.
+There are over 100 different types, but types 16 and 18 carry the highest risk of cervical cancer: they are associated with 70% of all cervical cancer cases.
+Cervical cancer vaccinations are designed to provide immunity to HPV types 16 and 18, among others.

 - Smoking - women who smoke are twice as likely to develop cervical cancer than those who do not

 - Taking an oral contraceptive pill for more than 5 years - again, women who do this may be twice as likely to develop cervical cancer

 - Having a weakened immune system, for example after taking certain medications such as immunosuppressants